VeniceUnleashed/VU-Docs/content/vext/guides/concepts.md

 end)
 ```

 Here we install a hook for the [Soldier:Damage](/vext/ref/server/hook/soldier_damage/) function and if the `giverInfo` parameter is not `nil` (the documentation tells us it could be) we check to see if its [damageType](/vext/ref/server/type/damagegiverinfo/#damagetype) property, which is of the [DamageType](/vext/ref/shared/type/damagetype/) enum type, corresponds to the `Melee` value.
+If it does, we print that `Someone was meleed.`.
 The general syntax for using enum values is `EnumType.ValueName`.

 #### Creating objects